nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 129
 00:07:19,669 --> 00:07:22,243
-[SPEAKER_05]: That's pretty dull on their part, because the cash.
+[SPEAKER_05]: That's pretty dumb on their part, because their cash volume has to be like.

 130
 00:07:22,223 --> 00:07:27,154